krawaller/algol5/modules/content/material/games/paperneutron/rules.md

 - lose by {ENDGAME:name=suicide} if you had to {CMND} a {UNIT:who=0} into the opponent base
 - win by {ENDGAME:name=goal} if you manage to {CMND} a {UNIT:who=0} into your own base
+- win by {ENDGAME:name=starvation} if your opponent cannot complete her following turn